Skip to main content

 Updated this week

-You are able to create custom goals to be used within the Campaign Manager for whether a user has visited a specific page, or clicked a specific element within your campaign.
+You are able to create custom goals to be used within the Campaign Manager for whether a user has visited a specific page, clicked a specific element, matched a certain segment or Custom Javascript.

 For example;